-It is important to compare the numerical results obtained in the RWA of (4) with the those obtained from the Floquet eigenstates of (1).
-The index j for Floquet eigenstates is defined for increasing value of $\langle H \rangle$ averaged over a period.
-We present the comparison for the participation ratio ξ shown in Fig. 8.
+defined for increasing value of $\langle H \rangle$ averaged over a period.
+We present the comparison for the participation ratio ξ shown in Fig. 7.
 It shows a qualitative agreement between the Floquet results of (1) and those obtained for the RWA Hamiltonian (4).
 However, the quantitative agreement is absent showing that ξ values from RWA are by a factor 2 different from Floquet values of (1).
-We attribute this difference for the fact that the results are obtained in a close vicinity to the resonance with ω_0 being very close to the driven frequency ω .
-In such a case next order corrections beyond RWA can produce additional frequency shifts providing rescaling of an effecting value of frequency detuning that would notably affect the values of participation ratio ξ of eigenstates.
+We attribute this difference to the fact that the results are obtained in close vicinity to the resonance with ω_0 being very close to the driven frequency ω .
+In such a case next order corrections beyond RWA can produce additional frequency shifts providing rescaling of an effecting value of frequency detuning that would notably affect the values of participation ration ξ of eigenstates.
+We note that the difference between RWA and non-RWA cases in a resonance vicinity was also pointed in [29] even if the regime of strong oscillator excitation was not analyzed in detail there.

-According to the above argument the agreement between data obtained from (1), (4), (5) should become better with the increase of resonance detuning Δ_0 .
-We check this determining the dependence of average spin polarization $\langle \sigma_z \rangle$ on average quantum number of oscillator $\langle n \rangle$ as it is presented in Fig. 8.
-The comparison shows that the semiclassical theory (8) well describes the numerical results of RWA from Hamiltonians of (4), (5).
+According to the above argument the agreement between data obtained from (1), (4), and (5) should become better with the increase of resonance detuning Δ_0 .
+We check this determining the dependence of average spin polarization $\langle \sigma_z \rangle$ on an average quantum number of oscillator $\langle n \rangle$ as it is presented in Fig. 8.
+The comparison shows that the semiclassical theory (8) well describes the numerical results of RWA from the Hamiltonians of (4) and (5).
+However, there is a notable deviation between the theory and RWA numerical results from the Floquet results.
+At the same time, the results presented in Figs. 14 and 15 of the Appendix show that the agreement between the Floquet results of (1) and the RWA results of (4)